Azulinho/cryptobot/README.md

-Just to get started, here is a [logfile](https://www.dropbox.com/s/1kftndfctc67lje/MYCOINS.log.lz4?dl=0) for testing at containing a small set of coins
+Just to get started, here is a [logfile](https://www.dropbox.com/s/1kftndfctc67lje/MYCOINS.log.lz4?dl=0) for testing containing a small set of coins

-Don't decompress these files, as the bot consumes them compressed in the lz4 format.
+Don't bother decompressing these files, as the bot consumes them compressed in the lz4 format.

 Processing each daily logfile takes around 30 seconds, so for a large number of price log files this can take a long time to run backtesting simulations.